ghunkins/huggingface_hub/docs/source/en/guides/cli.md

 # Command Line Interface (CLI)

-The `huggingface_hub` Python package comes with a built-in CLI called `huggingface-cli`.
+The `old_huggingface_hub` Python package comes with a built-in CLI called `huggingface-cli`.
 This tool allows you to interact with the Hugging Face Hub directly from a terminal.
 For example, you can login to your account, create a repository, upload and download files, etc. It also comes with handy features to configure your machine or manage your cache.
 In this guide, we will have a look at the main features of the CLI and how to use them.

 ## Getting started

 First of all, let's install the CLI:

 ```
->>> pip install -U "huggingface_hub[cli]"
+>>> pip install -U "old_huggingface_hub[cli]"
 ```

 <Tip>